mattermost/docs/source/developer/fx-guidelines.rst

 **Save prompt:**

-A prompt should appears if a user makes changes to a setting and attempts to navigate away without saving them.
+A prompt should appear if a user makes changes to a setting and attempts to navigate away without saving them.

   Example:
     "You have unsaved changes, are you sure you want to discard them?"